Manchester Monarchs at Worcester Railers HC

 Notes: Three Stars: 3rd star: Barry Almeida (1-1-2) 2nd star: Tony Cameranesi (1-2-3) 1st star: Kevin Morris (3-0-3) …Final shots were 40-27 in favor of Worcester… Charles Williams (5-1-1) made 37 saves on 40 shots for Manchester….
 Mitch Gillam (3-3-0) made 21 saves on 26 shots for Worcester….
 Eamon McAdam served as the backup goalie for the Railers….Worcester went 1-for-5 on the power play while Manchester went 3-for-5….Matt Lane, TJ Syner, Yanick Turcotte, Ryan Lannon, and Connor Doherty (inj) did not dress for Worcester…Boston Bruins Legends Bobby Orr and Derek Sanderson drop the ceremonial first puck with First Sargant Adam Bryant…Worcester had allowed only three power play goals in the first nine games before allowing three power play goals tonight…Patrick McNally had a season high 10 shots on goal and added an assist….Woody Hudson was ejected early in the third period for a major penalty for boarding.

+Coming up….
 The Railers head to Manchester on Sunday for a 3pm rematch vs. the Monarchs at the SNHU Arena.

 On Tuesday, November 14, the Railers host the Brampton Beast at 10:05am for the city’s first ever pro hockey School Day Game.
 Over 4,000 students from the Worcester Public School System is expected to attend.
 The game is also open to the general public and Railers HC members.
 The game will be televised live on Charter TV3 with a replay at 7pm.